quorum1/governance/flows/q-git.md

 A new Working Release can only be created if there is no current Working Release as there can be only one at a time.
 (If side workspaces are needed, Experimental Branches may be used.)

-A new Working Release is created by the Chief Maintainer who also appoints a Release Point.
+A new Working Release is created by the Steward who also appoints a Release Point.

 A new branch is created in the repo with the name `release-#`, where `#` is 1 greater than the current Live Release.
 The root readme should be updated with a "Work in Progress" section that describes the current status of the release along with any key goals.
 This section should be kept up to date as work progresses, ideally with checklists, progress meters, or other easy to understand aids.